 He has been a part of legislative efforts, in Colorado and throughout the country, including helping get Medicaid funding for ABA, eliminating caps for HIMAT (Health Insurance Mandate for Autism Treatment) and expanding Medicaid Waiver services.
 He is dedicated to helping companies deliver ethical and effective, state-of-the-art behavioral services for individuals with autism and related disorders.
 Ken has a passion for behavior analysis and its value in the lives people with autism and developmental disabilities.

 Ken specializes in working with persons with severe problem behaviors and has done research on behavioral procedures and training of behavior analysts.
-He is professional guardian for a gentleman with a developmental disability and has seen how ABA has had such a positive impact this has had on his quality of life.
+He is professional guardian for a gentleman with a developmental disability and has seen how ABA has had such a positive impact on his quality of life.